roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      R-b, A-b, T-b tags from the mailing list feedback.
 (Refer to contributor step (28).)

-     Now, this rebase has a much better chance to succeed than "git am" in maintainer step (7), for two reasons again.
-The first reason is that the problem with the /dev/null headers just doesn't exist.
-The second reason is that "git rebase", *unlike* "git am", knows *whence* you are rebasing, which helps it immensely in calculating conflict resolutions automatically.
+     Now, this rebase has a much better chance to succeed than `git am` in maintainer step (7), for two reasons again.
+The first reason is that the problem with the `/dev/null` headers just doesn't exist.
+     The second reason is that `git rebase`, *unlike* `git am`, knows *whence* you are rebasing, which helps it immensely in calculating conflict resolutions automatically.

      Nonetheless, the rebase might still fail, if meanwhile there have been intrusive / conflicting changes on the upstream master branch.